 A lot of HiFi enthusiasts have been coaxed into buying Bose and Sonus, the Ford ST of the audio world.
 Cheap with good performance it ticks most of the boxes until you put it next to a Lamborghini or Bose to a top end HiFi.
 30 day money back guarantee and glossy mag advertising doesn’t compare with a true thoroughbred.
 Bose and Sonus are made out of plastic and will be ok for a few years but are not a lifetime purchase.

 So perhaps an oversimplification!
-I have owned many cars , my first an MG midget, then Ford XR3, Porsche Cayman and my favourite the Hummer H3 amongst others.
+I have owned many cars , my first an MG midget, and a Hummer H3 amongst others.

 With HiFi my first was a weird plastic ITT turntable with built in speaker, Cambridge Audio amp with ProAc speakers and Linn LP12.
 Followed by various Naim and Linn amps, Martin Logan speakers and then Macintosh everything from MT-10 turntable MC2301’s and XR200 speakers, Audio Research and Wadia till my present top of the HiFi tree system.